Gamete

-A gamete (/ˈɡæmiːt/ GAM-eet (Note: from Ancient Greek γαμετή 'wife', ultimately from Ancient Greek γάμος 'marriage'), reproductive cell, or sex cell, is a haploid cell that fuses with another haploid cell during fertilization in organisms that reproduce sexually.
+A gamete (/ˈɡæmiːt/ GAM-eet (Note: from Ancient Greek γαμετή 'wife', ultimately from Ancient Greek γάμος 'marriage')), reproductive cell, or sex cell, is a haploid cell that fuses with another haploid cell during fertilization in organisms that reproduce sexually.
 The name gamete was introduced by the German cytologist Eduard Strasburger in 1878.

-Gametes of both mating individuals can be the same size and shape, a condition known as isogamy.
-By contrast, in the majority of species, the gametes are of different sizes, a condition known as anisogamy or heterogamy that applies to humans and other mammals.
-The human ovum has approximately 100,000 times the volume of a single human sperm cell.
 The type of gamete an organism produces determines its sex and sets the basis for the sexual roles and sexual selection.

-In humans and other species that produce two morphologically distinct types of gametes, and in which each individual produces only one type, a female is any individual that produces the larger type of gamete called an ovum, and a male produces the smaller type, called a sperm cell or spermatozoon.
-Sperm cells are small and motile due to the presence of a tail-shaped structure, the flagellum, that provides propulsion.
+Female gametes are called ova or egg cells, and male gametes are called sperm.
+In the majority of species, the gametes are of different sizes, a condition known as anisogamy or heterogamy that applies to humans and other mammals.
+For example, the human ovum has approximately 100,000 times the volume of a single human sperm cell.
+Sperm cells are motile due to the presence of a tail-shaped structure, the flagellum, that provides propulsion.
 In contrast, each egg cell or ovum is comparably large and non-motile.
+Gametes of both mating individuals can also be the same size and shape, a condition known as isogamy.

 Oogenesis, the process of female gamete formation in animals, involves meiosis (including meiotic recombination) of a diploid primary oocyte to produce a haploid ovum.
 Spermatogenesis, the process of male gamete formation in animals, involves meiosis in a diploid primary spermatocyte to produce haploid spermatozoa.
 In animals, ova are produced in the ovaries of females and sperm develop in the testes of males.
 During fertilization, a spermatozoon and an ovum, each carrying half of the genetic information of an individual, unite to form a zygote that develops into a new diploid organism.